monacca1/nuggit/README.md

         nggit_checkout <branch> --follow-commit

 nuggit_diff.pl
-        - do a git diff in the root repository
-        - do a git diff in each submodule
+        - do a git diff in the root repository and do a git diff in each submodule
         - any arguments passed in to nuggit_diff.pl will be forwarded to the git diff commands that execute. i.e. nuggit_diff.pl --name-only